swirlai/swirl-search/README.md

 docker compose up
 ```

 The container will start.
-Note down the container name, e.g. ```swirl-search-master-app-1```.
+Note the container name - for example ```swirl-search-app-1``` as shown below.

 After a minute or two you should see the following or similar:

 ```
-swirl-search-master-app-1  | Command successful!
+swirl-search-app-1  | Command successful!
-swirl-search-master-app-1  | 2022-10-01 17:06:50,295 INFO     Starting server at tcp:port=8000:interface=0.0.0.0
+swirl-search-app-1  | 2022-10-01 17:06:50,295 INFO     Starting server at tcp:port=8000:interface=0.0.0.0
-swirl-search-master-app-1  | 2022-10-01 17:06:50,295 INFO     HTTP/2 support not enabled (install the http2 and tls Twisted extras)
+swirl-search-app-1  | 2022-10-01 17:06:50,295 INFO     HTTP/2 support not enabled (install the http2 and tls Twisted extras)
-swirl-search-master-app-1  | 2022-10-01 17:06:50,295 INFO     Configuring endpoint tcp:port=8000:interface=0.0.0.0
+swirl-search-app-1  | 2022-10-01 17:06:50,295 INFO     Configuring endpoint tcp:port=8000:interface=0.0.0.0
-swirl-search-master-app-1  | 2022-10-01 17:06:50,296 INFO     Listening on TCP address 0.0.0.0:8000
+swirl-search-app-1  | 2022-10-01 17:06:50,296 INFO     Listening on TCP address 0.0.0.0:8000
 ```

 From the console, create a super user:

 ```
-docker exec -it swirl-search-master-app-1 python manage.py createsuperuser --username admin
+docker exec -it swirl-search-app-1 python manage.py createsuperuser --username admin
 ```

 Enter a password, twice.
 It will be needed in the next step.